adityapaliwal-ds/hackathon-datashift-skills-tracking-api/README.md

 # Flask AWS and Azure Deployment

-This project demonstrates how to deploy a Flask application to both AWS Lambda and Azure Functions.
+This repo provides a starting point for building api using python, flask and deploy it on aws cloud using AWS Lambda and AWS API Gateway

 ## Project Structure